How to Access Property Records in Delaware

 All Delaware residents must pay annual property taxes.
 These taxes pay for schools, road maintenance, government salaries, police, fire, and EMTs.
 Local county tax assessors set tax rates for each home.
 The local county billing divisions send out tax bills and collect payments.
 The Delaware Division of Revenue oversees all these local tax officials.
 If you don't pay your taxes, they will be the entity that imposes a lien on your property.

 Property taxes in Delaware are very affordable.
-The average effective property tax rate in Delaware is 0.53%.
-The average homeowners pay a total of $1,674 each year.
+The average effective property tax rate is 0.53%, and the average homeowner pays $1,674 annually.

 Delaware tax records differ in information because of the different tax rates in localized areas.
 Local assessors assess properties at a fair market value per state laws to help determine the owed taxes.
 While tax records differ, the following sections are common in property tax documents across the state:

 - Assessed Value - The tax record will show the property's assessed value.
-The figure is likely to change with every assessment based on various factors.
+Based on various factors, this figure is likely to change with every assessment.

 - Property Details - Each tax document will include the assessed and taxed property details.
 It can consist of identifiers such as parcel number and physical address.